 Once the call is answered the device will turn on the 2-way communication allowing you and the responder to have a conversation.
 The authorised users can request the location of the device and create geofencing zones.

 Geofencing zones offer peace of mind as alerts (email and notifications) are automatically triggered if you leave a safe area or enter an unsafe area.

-The Signolux Visual Alert system is portable for use throughout the home or can be wall-mounted.
-The wireless alerting unit operates up to 200 metres away from the Bell Push on the 868Mhz frequency.
+The wireless unit is portable throughout the home or can be wall mounted.
+The unit can operate up to 200 metres away form the Bell Push.

-The receiver has 8 different indicators meaning that you can be alerted to different events within the home by adding different transmitters to the system.
+The unit has 8 different indicators meaning that you can be alerted to different events within the home by adding different transmitters to the system.

 The receiver will alert you using very loud selectable chimes (>90dB), a bright flashing light and visual indication symbols.

 You can buy the equipment yourself.
-You can look up companies to check if they are trusted using Buy with Confidence (approved by Trading Standards).
+Ensure you look up companies to check if they are approved by Trading Standards by using Buy with Confidence.

 You can find approved traders on Age UK to install your equipment.

 If you would like to speak to a member of the Assistive Technology team about any of the products please phone 01604 362397.